 Partner Description Board for the Blind and Vision Impaired The Board provides advice and input into agency programs, services, policy and budget with particular emphasis on service needs that are unmet.
 The Board manages an institutional fund that complements agency services.
 The Board partnered with the agency by providing \$500,000 toward the costs of renovating student dormitories at the Virginia Rehabilitation Center for the Blind and Vision Impaired.
 Business Opportunities for the Blind, Inc The agency has a contract with Business Opportunities for the Blind, Inc. to provide management services for the agency's Randolph- Sheppard Vending Program.
-Department of Mental Health, Mental Retardation and Substance Abuse The agency has a Memorandum of Understanding with the Department of Mental Health, Mental Retardation and Substance Abuse's A & E Office for technical services related to Capital Outlay and non-capital outlay design and construction services.
+Department of Behavioral Health and Developmental Services The agency has a Memorandum of Understanding with the Department of Behavioral Health and Developmental Service's A & E Office for technical services related to Capital Outlay and non-capital outlay design and construction services.
 Department of Rehabilitative Services The agency has a Memorandum of Understanding with the Department of Rehabilitative Services (DRS) to provide accounting, budgeting, payroll, information services, purchasing, internal auditing, and human resources services.
 The agency is renegotiating the Memorandum of Understanding with DRS to more accurately determine the cost of services provided.
 Infant and Toddlers Connection of Virginia The nine participating state agencies of the Infant and Toddlers Connection of Virginia, including DBVI, have a cooperative agreement that delineates the responsibility of each and defines how all will collaborate in serving infants and toddlers with disabilities.
 Low Vision Examiners DBVI contracts with trained Low Vision Examiners who provide the clinical portion of our low vision service.
 These Low Vision Examiners are strategically located throughout the Commonwealth.
 National Industries for the Blind (NIB) The Virginia Industries for the Blind obtains contracts to produce products and provide services for federal agencies through NIB.
 Incorporated as a 501C-3 not-for-profit organization, NIB enhances the opportunities for economic and personal independence of persons who are blind, primarily through creating, sustaining and improving employment.
 NIB operates under the Javits-Wagner-O'Day (JWOD) Act, a mandatory federal purchasing program, enabling people who are blind to work and provide products and services to federal and commercial customers.
 National Library Service for the Blind and Physically Handicapped DBVI obtains library books and playback equipment from the National Library Service (NLS) for the Blind and Physically Handicapped, for loan to our customers.
 NLS is a section of the Library of Congress.
 State Rehabilitation Council The State Rehabilitation Council provides advice to the department regarding Vocational Rehabilitation services for the blind in Virginia.
 The Council partners with the department to improve services to blind Virginians that results in employment outcomes.
 Vending Facility Vendor's Council (VFVC) of Virginia Federal Regulations require that states establish a State Committee of Blind Vendors (34 CFR Section 395.14).
 The elected committee of blind vendors in Virginia is known as the Vending Facility Vendor's Council (VFVC) of Virginia.
-Virginia Department for the Aging The agency has a cooperative agreement with the Virginia Department for the Aging.
-The agreement defines the responsibilities of each agency and defines how the two agencies collaborate on issues affecting seniors with visual impairments.
+The agency has a cooperative agreement with the